The Ultimate Siargao Travel Guide

 Cebu Pacific offers direct flights to Siargao from Mactan-Cebu International Airport.

 Fly indirectly to Siargao.
-You can also choose to book a flight from Manila to the capital of Surigao del Norte, which is Surigao City.
+You can also book a flight from Manila to the capital of Surigao del Norte, Surigao City.
 Many airlines offer this route.
 From Surigao, you can take a ferry to Siargao.

 By Boat.
-There are ferries available in Surigao City that transports passengers to Dapa port in Siargao Island.
-It takes 2 – 4 hours of boat ride from Surigao to Dapa port depending on the type of ferry you are getting.
+There are ferries available in Surigao City that transport passengers to Dapa Port on Siargao Island.
+It takes 2 – 4 hours of boat ride from Surigao to Dapa port, depending on the type of ferry you are getting.

 - Montenegro Roll-on-Roll-off (RoRo) vessel departs from the Surigao Pier at 12 noon.

-- (MV) Fortune Angel offers an air-con room and departs Surigao at 11:30AM and it usually takes 2.5 to 3 hours boat ride to Dapa port in Siargao.
+- (MV) Fortune Angel offers an air-con room and departs Surigao at 11:30AM, and it usually takes a 2.5 to 3 hours boat ride to Dapa port in Siargao.

 - The ferry tickets to Siargao range from P210 to P350 (one way) depending on the type of ferry.